csetiawan88/travel-gem-explorer/README.md

 ### Destination Showcase

-Browse a list of popular tourist destinations with images and brief descriptions.
+Browse a list of tourist destinations with their images and names.

 ### Destination Details

-Get comprehensive information about a selected destination, including description, location, attractions, and recommended activities.
+Get information about a selected destination, including a description and location.

 ### Commenting

 Leave comments on destination pages and engage in discussions with other users.

-### User Profile and Activity

-View your profile and recent commenting activity.
-Access links to destinations for which you have left comments.

 ### Database Interaction